LowXiangZhi/aug-project/README.md

 - start doing a site map based on the webpage

 26/09/2024
+- last checking for the website make sure able to run and present it in video
 - start arranging the part of the video recording

 27/09/2024